solliancenet/microsoft-postgres-docs-project/labs/03_postgres_extensions.md

 ## Exercise 4: Load data into the database from Azure storage using the Azure Storage extension (Optional)

 The [pg_azure_storage extension](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-storage-extension) enables seamless integration of Azure blob storage with PostgreSQL databases.
-The extension allows you to import and export data in multiple file formats directly from Azure blob storage and your database.
+The extension allows you to import and export data in multiple file formats directly from Azure blob storage and the database.
 To use the `pg_azure_storage` extension for this lab, you must first provision an Azure Storage account, retrieve its access key, create a container, and copy the sample Seattle Airbnb data files into the container.

 ### Task 1: Add extension to allowlist